BashirMohammad/bashirmohammad.github.io/_pages/about.md

 I completed my undergaduate in Economics and Mathematics from Syed Babar Ali School of Science and Engineering from Lahore Univeristy of Management Sciences, Lahore.
 I am grateful to LUMS for funding my undergraudate studies from [National Outreach Program](nop.lums.edu.pk) scholarship.

+In my free time, I immerse myself in the world of Punjabi music, from the vibrant beats of modern songs to the timeless essence of classical khayaal gayaaki.
+My interests also extend to the rich tradition of Punjabi poetry, along with a deep appreciation for the history and culture of Punjab.
 Please find my CV [here](/files/Bashir_CV.pdf).